jazminemsjordan/CSC230-Drones-Project/README.md

 after folder.

-Our job was to build a system that ingests this messy, heterogeneous data and surfaces it through a single clean interface — something a researcher can open in their browser, narrow down by date, click on a flight, and see exactly what was captured.
+Our job was to build a system that ingests this messy, heterogeneous data and surfaces it through a single clean interface like something a researcher can open in their browser, narrow down by date, click on a flight, and see exactly what was captured.